skip navigation

 Can a local government require that signs be removed within a certain amount of time after an election?

-Note: after Reed, this post-election durational limit may be impractical to enforce given the difficulty in tracking when a sign was placed: However, it appears to still be legal.
 The D.C.
 Circuit Court of Appeals upheld a Washington D.C. regulation that imposed time limits on event signs posted on city lampposts.
-Even though the regulation requires that you read the sign to enforce it, the court held that the regulation was not targeting the “communicative content” of the sign.
-So, a regulation that limits how long a temporary sign can remain up following an event might withstand scrutiny under Reed.
-(See the 2016 ruling in Act Now to Stop War and End Racism Coalition v.
-District of Columbia, 846 F.3d 391).
+Even though the regulation requires the sign be read first to determine if it can be removed, the court held that the regulation was not targeting the “communicative content” of the sign.
+(See the 2017 ruling in Act Now to Stop War and End Racism Coalition v.
+District of Columbia).

 How Are Washington Jurisdictions Regulating Political Signs?

-MRSC has updated its Sign Regulation page with several examples of regulatory approaches taken by local jurisdictions post-Reed.
-The webpage includes several code examples of Regulation of Temporary Signs (Including Political Signs) and Temporary Signs within Rights-of-Way and on Public Property.
 These sections highlight some of the key and interesting features of different regulatory approaches that try to balance various community interests while remaining consistent with state and federal laws.

 MRSC is a private nonprofit organization serving local governments in Washington State.
 Eligible government agencies in Washington State may use our free, one-on-one Ask MRSC service to get answers to legal, policy, or financial questions.